Saamikshaa/Delta-Demo/README.md

 # Delta-Demo
-It is a demo file
+This is a Demo for Git & Github class.